-The official currency is the Polish Zloty, or złoty (pronounced ZWAH-tee).
+The official currency of Poland is the Polish zloty (PLN) - (pronounced ZWAH-tee).

 |Names & Symbols||Złoty, PLN, or zł|